 Frequently Asked Questions: Registration and Conference Background

 What is included in my registration fee?
-Standard conference registration includes admission to all of the sessions held after 3:30 pm on Wednesday through 5:00 pm on Saturday with the exception of Friday’s and Saturday's luncheons which require separate tickets.
-This includes over 390 conference sessions consisting of plenaries with nationally and internationally known speakers, panels, demonstrations, poster sessions, paper sessions, and roundtables.
-Registration also includes receptions Wednesday, Thursday, and Friday evenings, although drinks at the reception are through a cash bar.
+Standard conference registration includes admission to all of the sessions held after 3:15 pm on Wednesday, October 26, through 5:00 pm on Saturday, October 29, with the exception of Friday’s joint luncheon which requires a separate ticket.
+This includes over 400 conference sessions consisting of plenaries with nationally and internationally known speakers, panels, demonstrations, poster sessions, paper sessions, and roundtables.
+Registration also includes receptions Wednesday and Friday evenings, although drinks at the reception are through a cash bar.
 Meals are not included, but beverages are available in the foyers each morning before and after the plenary and each afternoon before the penultimate session.
-Your conference registration fee also does NOT include registration for the professional development workshops that precede and follow the conference.
+Your conference registration fee does NOT include registration for the professional development workshops that precede and follow the conference.

 Professional development workshops precede and follow the conference.